-He thought about this for a minute and said "Only if you go along."
+He thought about this a moment and said "Only if you go with us."

-"This is your gift to her!
-Why would you need me along?"
+"This is YOUR trip with Ashley.
+Why on earth would you need me along?"

 I swear...put a scalpel in that man's hand and a child's defective beating heart in front of him and he's Cool Hand Luke.

-Saddle him with an 8 year old girl and he turns into something resembling a half set, quivering Jello mold. *Eye roll*
+Saddle him with a giggly 8 year old girl or two and he turns into something resembling a half set, quivering Jello mold. *Eye roll*

 There are any variety of accommodations in and around Hershey, in any price range and to suit any budget.